Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 The limestone caves at Batu Caves are as old as 400 million years.

-Around 1860, Chinese settlers harvested the accumulated Bat guano, or feces, from the Cave to fertilize their crops.
+Around 1860, Chinese settlers harvested the accumulated Bat guano, feces, from the Cave to fertilize their crops.

 In 1890, K. Thamboosamy Pillai, an Indian trader, discerned that the main Cave looked like a ‘Vēl,’ a divine spear (scepter) associated with Murugan, a Hindu War God.